 What can I do to protect myself?

 Arsenic and lead are toxic metals that pose risks if you accidentally ingest or inhale contaminated soil.
-Children are especially at risk because they put dirty hands and toys in their mouths and because their bodies are still developing.
+Children are especially at risk because their bodies are still developing and they put dirty hands and toys in their mouths.

 Services and Ecology programs